bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

       minimizes the cryptographic hardness assumptions as well as the dependencies that Bitcoin software will need.
     - Neither offers shapability of the bytestream.
-    - Both provide a stream-based interface to the application layer whereas Bitcoin requires a packet-based interface, resulting in the need for an additional thin layer to perform packet serialization and deserialization.
+    - Both provide a stream-based interface to the application layer, whereas Bitcoin requires a packet-based interface, resulting in the need for an additional thin layer to perform packet serialization and deserialization.